 Lin Shi is a PhD student in the Emmett Interdisciplinary Program in Environment and Resources at Stanford University.
 Her current research focuses on the supply chain sustainability in the Information and Communication Technologies (ICT) industry.
 She explores approaches to evaluating, communicating, and mitigating the life cycle environmental impacts of ICT products.

 Prior to joining Stanford, Lin was an environmental engineer at Apple, where she worked on environmental metrics.
 From 2012-2014, as a graduate research assistant in the Yale Center for Industrial Ecology, she conducted analysis of by-products, energy and heat sharing of paper and sugar manufacturing facilities.
 In 2013, she was an Environmental Defense Fund Climate Corps Fellow assigned to the Boston Medical Center’s Energy Management Office, where she helped to develop energy efficiency strategy.

 Lin comes from Chengdu, China, and received a BA in Mathematics and Environmental Studies at Knox College, and a Masters of Environmental Management at the Yale School of Forestry and Environmental Studies.

 Current Research and Scholarly Interests

-My area of research is supply chain sustainability of the Information and Communication Technology (ICT) industry.
+My area of research is supply chain sustainability of the Information and Communication Technologies (ICT) industry.
 My research objective is to explore approaches to evaluating, communicating, and mitigating the life cycle environmental impacts of ICT products, focusing specifically on supply chains.

 My main motivating questions include: